mediamonks/react-redux-universal-skeleton/README.md

 # React Redux Universal Skeleton

-Welcome to the React / Redux Skeleton
+Welcome to the React Redux Universal Skeleton

 ## How do I get set up?